-You know these modifications not only must work, they need to look good.
+If you have been looking at this website, you know these modifications not only must work, they need to look good.

-You must braze and or silver solder any fitting carrying fuel and living in the engine compartment.
+Note: You must braze and or silver solder any fitting carrying fuel and living in the engine compartment.
 Even though unlikely, regular solder can melt during the heat soak from a V12 engine.
 It will ruin your day.

-Pictured below are the flux and brazing rods that will be used on this project.
+Photographed below are the flux and brazing rods that will be used on this project.

 Measure and cut the copper pipe, making sure all angles are oriented correctly.
-I leave at least 1.5 inches of pipe exposed to insert into the fuel hose.
+I leave at least 1.5 inches of pipe exposed to insert into the fuel hose. (yellow arrows photograph below).

+Photograph below.
 The custom "T" fitting is installed on the left cold start injector connection.
 Don't cheap out on this, use a new length of hose designed for fuel injection applications.